Features

 - AMA File Exporting 720p50/60 XAVC media may result in invalid media in downstream operations in Avid Media Composer v8.3.1.

-- XAVC Intra HD performance from deck devices such as the PMW-1000 and XDS-2000 is depending on hardware specs and connection speed to the deck.
-Full-quality playback may not be sustainable in some cases.
+- XAVC Intra HD performance from deck devices such as the PMW-1000 and XDS-2000 is depending on hardware spec and connection speed to the deck.
+Full quality playback may not be sustainable in some cases.

 XDCAM Memory